Darkheir/pyjection/README.rst

 Basic dependency injection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The most import class is ``DependencyInjector`` which lets us register classes and retrieve instances.
+The most important class is ``DependencyInjector`` which lets us register classes and retrieve instances.

 .. code:: python